 Modern dance, often closely associated with Contemporary dance, employs a special technique for developing the use of the entire body in movements expressive of abstract ideas.
 It is characterized by body movements and rhythms less formalized than classical ballet, and seeks to discover new ways of using music and sound in relation to movement.

 Based on African rhythms, Broadway, and classic jazz styles and techniques which isolate various parts of the body in movement.

 Tap technique focusing on rhythms.

 With a combination of ballet and jazz technique, students are taught that a lyrical dancer is to use gesture, facial expression, and controlled movements in order to execute their movements and emotions fully.

 These classes are full of funky, fast paced dance moves and choreography.
 All classes are taught with clean music and appropriate dance moves while still learning this popular style.
-These classes can be taken alone.

 * In order to maintain a level of excellence in students technique and dance as a whole, Lyrical and Modern can only be taken in addition to at least 1 hour of ballet class per week.

 *Class placement is determined based on age, level of technique, and teacher recommendation.
 Therefore classes may have a wide range of student ages.